 Meet/Adopt Our Ponies

 Your adoption pack will contain a personalised adoption certificate, a colour photograph and fact sheet for your chosen horse or pony, and an enamel pony badge.
-We will also send you a copy of the Pit Pony Express twice a year, a newsletter especially for the valued members of our adoption scheme.

 If you are gifting an adoption for someone other than yourself, we will give the recipient the opportunity to opt-out of receiving further communications from us when they are first notified of the gift adoption.
 If the adoption is for a child under the age of 13, all communications will be addressed care of the child’s parent or guardian.